Malioboro Express: 2021-Present

 With the implementation of the enactment of new train travel chart 2021 on 10 February 2021, this train's status changed to optional due to the operation of the Kertanegara train on the Malang-Purwokerto round trip route.

 When it resumed operations for the 2022 Christmas and New Year holidays and the 2023 Eid al-Fitr holiday season (Nataru) after a nearly two-year hiatus due to the COVID-19 pandemic, this train changed its service class to premium economy, using stainless steel-bodied vehicles.

 According to the enactment of new train travel chart 2023, the Malioboro Express train's route was extended from Yogyakarta-Malang round trip to Purwokerto-Malang round trip.
 This train is the preferred choice for people traveling from Purwokerto to Malang in the morning and vice versa in the evening.

 During the 2023 Christmas and New Year 2024 holiday season, this train will again change classes to executive and business class.

-During the 2024 Eid al-Fitr holiday period, this train changed its class to "new image" economy and "new image" executive; in line with its sister train, the Kertanegara train, which also serves the same class.
+During the 2024 Eid al-Fitr holiday period, this train changed its class to "new image" economy and "new image" executive; in line with its brother train, the Kertanegara train, which also serves the same class.

 Starting 14 May 2024, the Malioboro Express will use light steel frames with "new image" executive and economy class services, inherited from the Malabar train.
 The current Malioboro Express consists of one power car, four to four executive cars, one dining car, and four new image economy cars, which have been converted back to regular train status.